peteroupc/peteroupc.github.io/bernoulli.md

 An extension of the previous algorithm.
 Here, _m_ is an integer greater than 0.

-1. If _k_ &gt; 0, generate unbiased bits until a zero bit or _k_\*_m_ bits were generated this way, whichever comes first.
-If a block of all zeros was generated this way, return 0.
+1. If _k_ &gt; 0, generate unbiased random bits until an zero bit or _k_\*_m_ bits were generated this way, whichever comes first.
+If a zero bit was generated this way, return 0.
 2. Create an input coin _&mu;_ that does the following: "Flip the input coin, then run the **algorithm for ln(2)** (given later).
 If both the call and the flip return 1, return 1.
 Otherwise, return 0."
 3. Run the **algorithm for exp(&minus;&mu;)** _m_ times, using the _&mu;_ input coin.
 If any of the calls returns 0, return 0.
 Otherwise, return 1.